kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 While the official list of the
 [500 Greatest Albums of All Time](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/)
-should be the first place you visit to view this information, I hope this article is a useful resource for how to use [Puppeteer Sharp](https://www.puppeteersharp.com/) to scrape the list of albums with the aim of listening to all of them, one by one in decending order.
+should be the first place you visit for this information, I hope this article is a useful resource for how to use [Puppeteer Sharp](https://www.puppeteersharp.com/) to scrape the list of albums with the aim of listening through all of them, one by one in decending order.